-St Patrick is credited with bringing christianity to Ireland.
-Most of what is known about him comes from his two works; the Confessio, a spiritual autobiography, and his Epistola, a denunciation of British mistreatment of Irish christians.
+Saint Patrick is credited with bringing Christianity to Ireland.
+Most of what is known about him comes from his two works; the Confessio, a spiritual autobiography, and his Epistola, a denunciation of British mistreatment of Irish Christians.

 Shamrock, Seamóg or Seamair Óg, the Irish for a young clover can be found growing wild throughout Ireland.
 It is worn on the feast day of St. Patrick, 17th March, to represent a link with Saint Patrick, the Bishop who spread the Christian message in Ireland.
 The tradition of wearing Shamrock on Saint Patrick’s Day can be traced back to the early 1700’s.

-- Patrick was not Irish.
-He was from Wales.
+- Saint Patrick was not Irish.
+He was born in Roman Britain.

 - The humble shamrock was originally a teaching tool.
-St. Patrick is said to have used the three-leaved plant to explain the Holy Trinity (Father, Son, and Holy Spirit) to the pagan Irish.
+Saint Patrick is said to have used the three-leaved plant to explain the Holy Trinity (Father, Son, and Holy Spirit) to the pagan Irish.

-- The first St. Patrick’s Day parade took place in New York in the 1760s.
+- The first St. Patrick’s Day parade took place in New York City in the 1760s.

 - Guinness sales soar on St. Patrick’s Day.
-Recent figures show that 5.5 million pints of the black stuff are downed around the world every day.
-On St. Patrick’s Day that figure is doubled.
+Recent figures show that 5.5 million pints of the infamous Irish beer are downed around the world every day.
+On St. Patrick’s Day, this figure doubles!